Sherwood Community Friends Church belongs to the Northwest Yearly Meeting of Friends Churches.

-Friends, also known as Quakers, are an international community of churches of various styles and focus.
-The Northwest Friends, to which we belong, is a community of 67 churches in Washington, Oregon, and Idaho.
-The Friends story is about ordinary people who worship and serve an extraordinary God.
-Friends are simply one thread in the rich tapestry of the historic and global Church of Jesus Christ, but it is a thread of God’s weaving.
+“Friends”, also known as Quakers, are an international community of churches of various styles and focus.
+The Northwest Friends, to which we belong, is a community of churches in Oregon, Washington, and Idaho.
+The Friends story is about ordinary people who worship and serve an extraordinary God in the most authentic way.
+Friends are simply one thread in the rich tapestry of the historic and global Church, originally initiated by Jesus Christ.

 A Brief History of Friends (Quakers)